Your browser does not support iframes.

 Moderate to Difficult

 Each question carried three marks and there was negative marking of one mark for each wrong answer, except the non-MCQs.
-The order in which the sections appeared in CAT 2018 was VARC, DI & LR and QA.
-Each section was timed for one hour and candidates were not allowed to toggle between sections.
-However, there was no restriction in the order of attempting questions within the section.
+The order in which the sections appeared in CAT 2019 are likley to be VARC, DI & LR and QA.
+Each section will be of three hours and candidates will not be allowed to toggle between sections.
+However, there will be no restriction in the order of attempting questions within the section.

-As per the CAT slot 1 analysis 2018 of the VARC section, it was overall an easy section to solve.
-The section had 24 RC questions and 10 VA questions.
-The RC part had a total of five passages with a similar word limit.
-Four passages had five questions each and one passage had four questions.
-The passage on Genetics was apparently difficult and slightly tedious to read.
-Other passages were related to Second World War, Elephant Society, Consumer Behaviour Policy and Plastic Pollution.
+As per the CAT slot 1 analysis 2019 of the VARC section, candidates will get to know after the exam if it was overall an easy section to solve or not.
+The section will number of questions that have been asked.
+In 2018 24 RC questions and 10 VA questions were asked.
+The RC part is likley to have a total of five passages with a similar word limit.
+Four passages will probably have five questions each and one passage will have four questions.
+According to CAT 2019 slot 1 analysis we will update the difficulty level of the different passages that will be asked.
 As per the experts, around 20-21 questions with 85 percent accuracy can bring a good score in this part of the section.

-VA part had both MCQs and non-MCQs.
-Para-jumble questions were easy to solve.
-However, odd sentence out questions were slightly difficult.
+VA part will have both MCQs and non-MCQs.
+The difficulty level of Para-jumble questions will be updated after the conclusion of Slot 1.
+It will also mention how was the odd sentence out questionsas whether they are difficult or slightly difficult.
 Let's have a look at the overall analysis of the VA part through the table given below:

 CAT Slot 1 Analysis - Verbal Ability Questions and Difficulty Level